Size, Shape and Topology Optimization

-Structural optimization is the process of determining the best possible material distribution within a physical volume domain, so as to safely transmit the applied load.
-To achieve this, the constraints imposed by the manufacturer and eventual use must also be taken into consideration.
-Some of these may include increasing stiffness (increasing strain energy or minimizing compliance), minimizing stress levels, minimizing displacement, altering the fundamental natural frequency, increasing the buckling load.
+Structural optimization is determining the best possible material distribution within a physical volume domain to transmit the applied load safely.
+To achieve this, the constraints imposed by the manufacturer and eventual use must also be considered.
+These may include increasing stiffness (increasing strain energy or minimizing compliance), minimizing stress levels, minimizing displacement, altering the fundamental natural frequency, and increasing the buckling load.

 1. Size Optimization: